Kitsopappas/uni-todo/README.md

 [Download Docker](https://www.docker.com/products/docker-desktop/) and install it on your machine.

+> For PostgreSql
+Once docker is installed navigate to the root folder of this project and run this command `docker-compose -f postgresql-dev-init-compose.yml up`

+> For MySql
 Once docker is installed navigate to the root folder of this project and run this command `docker-compose -f mysql-dev-init-compose.yml up`

 This will create a container containing mysql and will setup a default db user, db database and the db table needed for our application to run.
 It should look like this inside the docker app once done.